 In general, celebrities all have agents who are employed at a PR firm or talent agency.
 If you know what agency represents the celebrity that you are writing to, then you can address your fan mail to that agency.
 Hopefully, their agent will then pass it on to the intended recipient.
 In many cases, this works well.
-Sometimes fan mail is simply not passed on though due to celebrities not wanting to or being able to handle the volume that they receive.
-Some agencies, like Spanky Taylor, have a standing policy of not passing on mail to their clients and always respond with an auto pen (machine signed) signature or other types of facsimiles.
+Sometimes fan mail is simply not passed on to celebrities.
+That’s because many stars may not want or being able to handle the volume of mail that they receive.
+To help mitigate that, some agencies like Spanky Taylor have a standing policy of not passing on mail to their clients and always respond with an autopen (machine signed) signature or other types of facsimiles.

 Check The Agency’s Website

 Each agency will likely have their own policies surrounding fan mail.
-Until you know how each agency will respond, it’s a good idea to check their sites for how they handle fan mail.
+Until you know how each agency will respond, it’s a good idea to check their websites for how they handle fan mail.
 One popular talent agency is Hamilton Hodell.
 They ask fans of their clients to follow these guidelines:

 |Creative Artists Agency (CAA)|

 |Innovative Artists Agency|

 Writing to the venue that someone will be appearing at (i.e. a concert hall, Broadway theater, sports stadium, or other temporary location) can be a great way to contact some of the hardest to reach celebrities.
 If you have not had luck sending to an agency because they don’t forward mail, perhaps a venue will.
 The best venues are those like Broadway where the person will be there for a longer time than just a one night concert.
 That helps to maximize your chances of your letter reaching the celebrity.
 Check out the kinds of results I got when I wrote 100 celebrities via venue.